Glossary

 A Tehama Support Team member with super-user privileges in Tehama.

-Policy (Condition of Use for Rooms)
+Policy (Condition of Use for Enclaves)

-Room Owner Organization
+Enclave Owner Organization

-Room Connected Organization
+Enclave Connected Organization

 Secrets Vault

 The secrets vault is used to provide secure storage of access credentials, secrets and firewall rules.
-Each Room has its own secrets vault repository providing single tenant secure storage for details of Assets for that Organization's connected environment.
+Each Enclave has its own secrets vault repository providing single tenant secure storage for details of Assets for that Organization's connected environment.
 See Secrets Vault User Guide for more details.

 Service Provider